jurplel/abigalekim.github.io/_pages/courses.md

 #### Three Things I Learned
 - Reading through and contributing to a large, established C++ codebase requires a lot of effort and dedication.
 C++ is very hard and unintuitive for beginners to understand (NOT hot take: C++ should not be taught at the beginning programming level.
 This is another conversation that should be covered in its own blog post.)
 - I learned a lot about how startups work from the 8VC program I participated in biweekly.
 Startups are very money and funding focused, and often are created around a central, influential idea.
 (This seems obvious in retrospect; however, I was and am still very money/business clueless.)
-- Breaks can be beneficial to your well being!
+- Breaks can be beneficial to your well-being!

 ## Spring 2021
 - 15-539: CS Pedagogy